hull/hull-node/README.md

   appSecret: 'YOUR_HULL_APP_SECRET'
 });

-// Instanciates a client for the API var client = hull.client();
+// Instantiates a client for the API var client = hull.client();
 ```